 Flexion-distraction

-Whenever possible, it is best to wear a shoulder safety belt as well as a lap belt when riding in a car.
+Whenever possible, it is best to wear a shoulder safety belt and a lap belt when riding in a car.
 Otherwise, in a collision, your pelvis may remain immobilized by the lap belt while your upper body moves violently forward.
 This can cause a flexion-distraction injury that literally pulls the vertebra apart.

 Can You Recover From a Fractured Spine?

-In some instances, you can expect to recover well from a fractured spine.
+Sometimes, you can expect to recover well from a fractured spine.
 However, occasionally, the pain doesn’t go away completely.
-Broken bones can heal within about 3 months.
-If you have pain beyond this period, it’s termed “chronic pain”.
+The long-term effects of fractured vertebrae are different for everyone.
+Broken bones can heal within about three months.
+If you have pain beyond this period, it’s termed “chronic pain.”
 However, the cost associated with a broken bone will last much longer.

 What’s the Average Payout for a Back Injury or Spine Fracture?